stephenjohnlimb/ek9/README.md

 [Composition](https://www.ek9lang.org/composition.html#composition_example) can be used just as easily as [Inheritance](https://www.ek9lang.org/inheritance.html) .
 Excessive use of **< >** and **{ }** when mixed with **( )** in some languages can be confusing;
-hence the adoption of indentation for block structure.
+hence the adoption of indentation block structure.

 The language retains the structural/controlling mechanisms from Java and Scala where **Interfaces and Traits** enable strong polymorphic typing.